Seasonal Safety · 2–5 min talk

 Safety Reminders

-• Watch for early signs of heat stress and fatigue.
+• Watch coworkers for signs of heat stress.

 Ask the Crew